 The 2290 tax return is used to collect the Heavy Vehicle Use Tax (HVUT) from truck owners.
 The reasoning behind this tax is that large commercial vehicles create more wear and tear on the nation's highways, so the owners of these trucks should pay taxes in order to maintain the national transportation system.
 These truck taxes are used to repair and maintain roadways, bridges, and the like throughout the United States.

-If you own a truck weighing in excess of 55,000 pounds and drive it more than 5,000 miles per year (7,500 miles in the case of an agricultural vehicle), then you need to file form 2290.
-Additionally, if your vehicle changes weight classes during the course of the tax year, then you need to file a form 2290 to report this to the IRS.
+If you own a truck weighing in excess of 55,000 pounds and drive it more than 5,000 miles per year (7,500 miles in the case of an agricultural vehicle), then you need to file form 2290 electronically, if your vehicle changes weight classes during the course of the tax year, then you need to file form 2290 to report to the IRS.

 How Do I File Form 2290?